francescorn/francescorn/README.md

 I am currently a contributor to Webkit's WebInspectorUI.

-I graduated from Vassar College with a bachelor's degree in biology, and decided to pursue software engineering after college.
+I graduated from Vassar College with a bachelor's degree in biology, and decided to pursue software engineering after college from my love of software and coding.

 I'm a former college tennis player who won the Matthew Vassar award.